-The developer is required to submit detailed drawings of the proposed internal highway and off site highway works to be approved in writing by the Local Planning Authority and to enter into a S278/38 Agreement before commencement of the works on site.
+The developer is required to submit detailed drawings of the proposed internal highway and off site highway works to be approved in writing by the Local Planning Authority and enter into a Section 278/38 Agreement before the commencement of works on site.
 Contact must be made with the Assistant Director - Highways, Design and Projects (contact Mr S Brannan 01325 406663) to discuss this matter.